-The department faculty, in consultation with various program constituencies, has established the following Program Educational Objectives.
-These are broad statements which describe what our graduates are expected to attain within a few years of graduation and are based on the needs of our constituencies.
-To make our PEO’s easier to remember, we call them the “Five C’s”:
+The department faculty, in consultation with various program constituencies, established the following Program Educational Objectives – the “Five C’s”.
+These broad statements describe what our graduates are expected to attain within a few years of graduation and are based on the needs of our constituencies.

 Program Educational Objectives – “The Five C’s”

 Within three to five years after graduation: